n-mounier/RegressionCalibration/README.md

 ## Overview

-`RegressionCalibration` is an R-package to perform three-sample Mendelian Randomisation (MR) analyses using the regression calibration framework.
+`RegressionCalibration` is an R-package to perform three-sample Mendelian Randomisation (MR) analyses using the Regression Calibration framework.
 MR estimates can be subject to bias due the use of weak instruments and winner’s curse.
-The regression calibration framework can be used to obtain…
+The regression calibration framework can be used when three samples (discovery and replication for the exposure, and outcome) to account for these biases and re-calibrate the causal effect estimate.
 This package builds up on the [`TwoSampleMR`](https://github.com/MRCIEU/TwoSampleMR/) R-package for the implementation of the most common MR estimators.
 We also recommend